otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-03.1-permissions-refresh-tokens-abac/README.md

       return;
     }

-    // Delete the used token (rotation - each refresh token can only be used once) await prisma.refreshToken.delete({ where: { token } });
+    // Delete the used token — each refresh token can only be used once await prisma.refreshToken.delete({ where: { token } });

-    // Issue a new token pair
     const { accessToken, refreshToken: newRefreshToken } = await generateTokens(
       storedToken.userId,
     );